 Gabonese boiled African butterfruit served warm with salt, chili, and sometimes bread or cassava.

-Best for Best for snacks, roadside fruit bowls, and simple starters., with a easy cooking level and about 17 minutes total.
+Best for snacks, roadside fruit bowls, and simple starters..
+Plan on a easy cook and about 17 minutes total.

 Salt, chili, bread, cassava, or roasted fish.

 Gabon national table.
-A verified Gabon dish in the AfroKitchen archive.
+A structured Gabon dish in the AfroKitchen archive.

 Salt, chili, bread, cassava, or roasted fish.